woytazz/SudokuGame/README.md

 # SudokuGame
-Sudoku game in Java (using Maven to build)
+Sudoku game in Java 11 (using Maven to build)

+1. This game was made as project at university.
+2. In IntelliJ IDEA do 'install' and 'site' for every module (Maven > 'choose module' > Lifecycle > install > site)
+3. Use Maven to build and run this game (Maven > ViewProject > Plugins > javafx > javafx:run)